Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Scenario-Driven Adaptability

 \subsection{Offline Pretraining and Online Transfer Scenarios}

 While curriculum learning emphasizes structured environment interaction, many practical MARL deployments operate under strict limitations on real-time data collection~\cite{monroc2025wfcrl, stephenson2024bsk, wang2021multi}.
 In such cases, agents must be trained from static datasets, often with no access to online rollouts.
-This motivates offline~\cite{kostrikov2021offline, kumar2020conservative, chen2021decision} and offline-to-online~\cite{song2022hybrid, xie2021policy, ball2023efficient} learning paradigms, which offer a complementary lens on adaptability—focusing on generalization under restricted supervision rather than interactive feedback.
-These settings lie at the intersection of learning adaptability and policy adaptability: the learning process must be robust to fixed and potentially biased datasets, while the resulting policies must transfer to new scenarios without retraining.
+Offline~\cite{kostrikov2021offline, kumar2020conservative, chen2021decision, li2026logo} and offline-to-online~\cite{song2022hybrid, xie2021policy, ball2023efficient} scenarios are therefore diagnostic because they explicitly shift the data-collection assumption: from fixed historical trajectories to either zero-shot deployment or continued online interaction.
+These settings lie at the intersection of learning adaptability and policy adaptability.
+The learning process must cope with fixed and potentially biased datasets, while the resulting policies should be evaluated under a stated adaptation-cost level, such as zero-shot transfer or online fine-tuning.

 \paragraph{Offline Scenario.} Offline MARL entails learning policies entirely from pre-collected trajectories, with no further environment interaction during training.
 This paradigm is particularly relevant for domains where online sampling is impractical due to cost, safety, or logistical constraints.
 In the absence of interactive feedback, generalization depends heavily on dataset quality and diversity.
 Desirable properties include: